Anguilla: Etymology

 The native Arawak name for the island was Malliouhana.

 In reference to the island's shape, the Italian anguilla, meaning "eel" (in turn, from the Latin diminutive of anguis, "snake") was used as its name.
+Anguillan tradition holds that Christopher Columbus named the island.

 History

-Anguilla was first settled by Indigenous Amerindian peoples who migrated from South America.
+Anguilla was first settled by Indigenous American peoples who migrated from South America.
 The earliest Native American artefacts found on Anguilla have been dated to around 1300 BC; remains of settlements date from AD 600.

 There are two known petroglyph sites in Anguilla: Big Spring and Fountain Cavern.
-The rock ledges of Big Spring contain over 100 petroglyphs (dating back to AD 600-1200), the majority consisting of three indentations that form faces.
+The rock ledges of Big Spring contain more than 100 petroglyphs (dating back to AD 600–1200), the majority consisting of three indentations that form faces.

 Precisely when Anguilla was first seen by Europeans is uncertain: some sources claim that Columbus sighted the island during his second voyage in 1493, while others state that the first European explorer was the French Huguenot nobleman and merchant René Goulaine de Laudonnière in 1564.
 The Dutch West India Company established a fort on the island in 1631.
 However, the Company later withdrew after its fort was destroyed by the Spanish in 1633.

 Traditional accounts state that Anguilla was first colonised by English settlers from Saint Kitts beginning in 1650.
 The settlers focused on planting tobacco, and to a lesser extent cotton.
 The French temporarily took over the island in 1666 but returned it to English control under the terms of the Treaty of Breda the next year.
-Major John Scott who visited in September 1667, wrote of leaving the island "in good condition" and noted that in July 1668, "200 or 300 people fled thither in time of war".
+Major John Scott, who visited in September 1667, wrote of leaving the island "in good condition" and noted that in July 1668, "200 or 300 people fled thither in time of war".
 The French attacked again in 1688, 1745 and 1798, causing much destruction but failing to capture the island.

 It is likely that the early European settlers brought enslaved Africans with them.
 Historians confirm that African slaves lived in the region in the early 17th century, such as slaves from Senegal living on St Kitts in the mid-1600s.
 By 1672 a slave depot existed on the island of Nevis, serving the Leeward Islands.
 While the time of African arrival in Anguilla is difficult to place precisely, archival evidence indicates a substantial African presence of at least 100 enslaved people by 1683; these seem to have come from Central Africa as well as West Africa.
 The slaves were forced to work on the sugar plantations which had begun to replace tobacco as Anguilla's main crop.
-Over time the African slaves and their descendants came to vastly outnumber the white settlers.
+Over time, the African slaves and their descendants came to vastly outnumber the white settlers.
 The African slave trade was eventually terminated within the British Empire in 1807, and slavery outlawed completely in 1834.
 Many planters subsequently sold up or left the island.